Bylaws

 Section 1:

-The purpose of the Association is to protect, preserve and improve the neighborhood in which we live.
+The purpose of the Association is to preserve, protect, and improve Lancaster Place and to promote the well-being and general welfare of the community.

 ARTICLE III: TERRITORY